KatCheng/SI-507-Final-Project/README.md

 This is a simple Spotify command line python program.
 It allows you to interact with Spotify's APIs, and view interactive graphs.

-### Useage
+### Environments

-Before running the program, make sure that you have the spotipy library.
-If not, run command:
+The CLI requires sqlite3, requests, spotipy and pandas libraries.
 ```
+pip3 sqlite3
+pip3 requests
 pip3 spotipy
+pip3 pandas
 ```

-It is still in development.
+### Usage

 If you want to test API and database connectivity, please uncomment according line, and run:

 ```
 python3 spotify_cli.py